stirby/hostsplitter/README.md

 }
 ```

-The "secret" field is passed along with every request to that site in the ``Hostsplitter-Secret`` header.
+The "secret" field is passed along with every request to that site in the ``X-Hostsplitter-Secret`` header.
 This is intended to be checked before trusting the passed along IP.

 ## Real IP
 The original requester's IP is located in the ``X-Forwarded-For`` header.